brimdata/zed/docs/formats/zjson.md

 #### Type Definition

-A type definitions is encoded as a binding between a name and a Zed type and represents a new type so named.
-A type definition type has the form:
+A type definition is encoded as a binding between a name and a Zed type and represents a new type so named.
+A type definition type has the form
 ```
 {
   "kind": "typedef",